chutoan99/interview/interview.md

 ### Do you have any questions for us?
 - How are your company's projects currently?
+- Why did you choose Vietnam to expand your company?

 ### What are the advantages and challenges you encountered in the project, and how did you overcome those challenges?